BEagle1984/silverback/docs/guides/storage.md

 This package contains shared building blocks for relational stores (e.g., the base implementation of table-based locks).
 Most applications don't need to reference it directly.

-## How to initialize / provision the storage
+## How to Initialize / Provision the Storage

 Some storage features require database tables.